zhitoo/password-validator/README.md

         ]);
 ```

-if you want use only special characters or only uppercase
+###if you want use only special characters or only uppercase ...
 ```
 $validateInputs = $request->validate([
             'email' => 'required|email|unique:users,email',